 Not to mention that some gigs just lend themselves to the flat rate—want to be a writing coach for an entrepreneur?
 Or, working on a single-deliverable project like a resume?
 Flat rate is the way to go.

 So, the question then becomes, what should you charge?
 Well, you can chunk it up a few different ways (as stated in the next section).

 Find an Anchor

-Classify by the project: Set a price for blog posts, press releases, emails, or any other of the many types of copywriting.
-If you know a press release will take you about an hour, you can price at $150, or add a bit of a premium for back and forth edits, etc. and say $175.
+Classify by the project: Set a price for how much you want to charge for sponsored blog posts, press releases, emails, or any other of the many types of copywriting.
+If you know a press release will take you about an hour, you can price at $150, or add a bit of a premium for back and forth edits, etc. and say $180.

 On the flipside, and this might be the case when it comes go blogging jobs for beginners, you might not have much on the docket.
 If that’s the case, it might make sense to relax your rates by a multiple.
 Maybe you’d be willing to do a press release at 75% of what you normally would, or, about $131.